Wichita State 70, Saint Louis 65

 CleanthonyEarly and Chadrack Lufile scored 12 points apiece for Wichita State (8-0),which was 17-of-19 from the foul line with Baker 6-of-7.
 Fred VanVleet and TekeleCotton had 10 points each with Cotton collecting a team-high 10 rebounds.

-Dwayne Evans scored16 of his team-high 18 points in the second half for Saint Louis (6-2), whichshot 39.6 percent from the floor, but allowed Wichita State to shoot 54.2percent in the second half.
-Jordair Jett and Mike McCall Jr. added 12 points andfour rebounds apiece while Rob Loe had 11 points and five rebounds.
+Dwayne Evans scored16 of his team-high 18 points in the second half for Saint Louis (6-2), whichshot 39.6 percent from the floor, but allowed Wichita State to shoot 54.1percent in the second half.
+Jordair Jett and Mike McCall Jr. added 12 points andfour rebounds apiece while Rob Loe had 11 points.